 Children are most at risk of death, whether from starvation or from preventable diseases that turn deadly because of the ways malnutrition weakens their bodies.

-Photo: Anas Alkharboutli for the IRC
+Photo: Mustafa Saeed for the IRC

 How do hunger crises affect children?

-For children, lack of food and nutrients during the developmental stage of life can lead to lifelong setbacks.
+For children, a lack of food and nutrients during the developmental stage of life can lead to lifelong setbacks.
 Around the world today, millions of children are malnourished.

 MUAC tape is used to identify whether a child may be malnourished.
 The tape, similar to a sewing measuring tape, is used to measure the circumference of a child’s mid-upper arm.
 If the score indicates malnourishment, the IRC teams refer the child for further treatment.
 Here an IRC care provider fits the MUAC tape to a Sudanese boy.